How Old Is Your House? 11 Ways to Check Your Home’s Age

 5. Visit your community library

 If you’re ready to hit the books or even the microfiche, your community library can be a great alternative for discovering old property information when other records can’t be found.
-Having a discussion with your librarian about the information within the library system and additional community resources could get you faster results.
+Discussing the information in the library system and additional community resources with your librarian could help you get faster results.

 6. Check your toilet